jnovembre/BSD-QBio/docs/index.md

 ## Programming Challenges

-**Note:** The links to the programming challenges will be provided at a later date.
+*The links to the programming challenges will be provided at a later date.*

 <!-- Here are the links to the Google forms where the
 groups should post their solutions (one answer per group, please).